What is TED talk?

 In this discussion, Kenneth tried to foresee the future of data analytics and machine learning.
 What’s next for technology, design, and data analytics?
 Perhaps, this is the question Kenneth tries to answer.

-Susan works with the Altimeter Group, and her job role is industry analyst.
+Susan works with the Altimeter Group, and her job role is an industry analyst.
 With a keen focus on data analytics, she tries to find out current market trends and new opportunities.
 As the author of ‘A Framework for Social Analytics’ and ‘’The Social Media ROI Cookbook”, Susan can offer readers crucial insights into the significance and use of data.

 As a smart and ingenious data analyst, Susan shared some crucial facts about data.
-She emphasizes on the importance of critical thinking and urges people to think out-of-the-box thus delving deep into the nuances of concepts.
+She emphasizes the importance of critical thinking and urges people to think out-of-the-box thus delving deep into the nuances of concepts.

 Apart from co-authoring ‘Blown to Bits,’ Philip Evans happens to be the managing director and senior partner at the ‘Boston Consulting Group.’
 Philip did a lot of research on the role of data scraping and analytics in the business world.

 In this exciting and engaging discussion, Evans shared his ideas on some of the longstanding concepts and two of the most popular notions.
-Firstly, he gave crucial insights into the concept of value chain popularized by Michael Porter.
+Firstly, he gave crucial insights into the concept of the value chain popularized by Michael Porter.
 Secondly, he shared his thoughts on ‘increasing returns to scale.’
 The prime emphasis of his discussion was about big data and how it will affect the business world.

 As a seasoned criminal prosecutor in the US, Anne Milgram shared her thoughts on the role played by data analytics in criminal prosecution.
 While serving as the Attorney General of New Jersey, Anne came across some of the most crucial insights.
 She realized that the entire prosecution process relied on individual insights and instinct, which often leads to wrong perceptions.